viennalau/viennalau/README.md

 <h1 align="center">Hey👋🏻, I'm Vienna 👩🏻‍💻!</h1>
-<h3 align="center">A high school Senior studying Information Technology, with plans to major in Computer Science</h3>
+<h3 align="center">A high school Senior studying Information Technology, with plans to major in Computer Science and specialize in Cybersecurity!</h3>

-- 📡 I’m currently working on a self-driving, mini ambulance that contains an AI Baymax!
+- 📡 I’m currently working on [Ambumax](https://github.com/viennalau/ambumax), a self-driving, mini ambulance!
 I am collaborating with [Samantha](https://github.com/samanthadiggs) and [Priyani](https://github.com/priyanirawal) in my Robotics class.

 - 📫 I can be reached at: **viennalauu@gmail.com** or **https://www.linkedin.com/in/vienna-lau/**